Panasonic GM5 vs Sony A9

 One feature that differentiates the A9 and the GM5 is in-body image stabilization (IBIS).
-The A9 reduces the risk of handshake-induced blur with all attached lenses, while the GM5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A9 reduces the risk of handshake-induced blur with all attached lenses, while the GM5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Panasonic GM5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The GM5 writes its imaging data to SDXC cards, while the A9 uses SDXC or Memory Stick PRO Duo cards.
 The A9 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the GM5 only has one slot.
 The A9 supports UHS-II cards (on its first slot), while the GM5 can use UHS-I cards.